-When rabbitbrush (aka rabbitbush) blooms, we know that summer has come to and end in Colorado and winter is on the way.
+When rabbitbush (aka rabbitbrush) blooms, we know that summer has come to an end in Colorado, and winter is on the way.
 Hiking through the fall landscape, the flower glows in luminous yellow.
-Then, as we move into winter, rabbitbrush is often the only color to be found against the snow, before the blooms turn to seed and eventually blow away or get eaten.
+It’s as if the bush wants to expand the sun’s glow just a bit wider and longer.
+When we move into winter, rabbitbush provides the only spot of color.
+Eventually, the blooms turn to seed and blow away.

-Not only does rabbitbrush provide relief of color against the monotonous grass and dull yellow found in winter, it provides cover and nesting habitat for sage-grouse, small birds and rodents.
-Black-tailed jackrabbits consume large quantities of yellow rabbitbrush during winter and early spring when plants are dormant.
-Yellow rabbitbrush provides late summer and fall forage for butterflies.
-Browsed by large game and livestock, it is considered desirable fall forage for cattle, sheep, horses, elk and antelope, and spring forage for deer.
+Not only does rabbitbush give relief of color against the monotonous grass and dull yellow found in winter, it provides cover and nesting habitat for sage-grouse, small birds and rodents.
+Black-tailed jackrabbits consume large quantities of yellow rabbitbush during winter and early spring when plants are dormant.
+Yellow rabbitbush provides late summer and fall forage for butterflies.
+Browsed by large game and livestock,rabbitbush provides desirable fall forage for cattle, sheep, horses, elk and antelope.
+It’s also spring forage for deer.

 In other news…